WANTEDSIMON/Linux_Server/README.md

 #### 1. Extra

-We can proboly make a
+We can proboly make a script like "setup_ufw.sh"

+example code is in: Executable Scripts/setup_ufw.sh